thinkshout/thinkshout/blog/_posts/Chimpfestation.md

 ![signup_ui.png](/assets/images/blog/signup_ui.png)

 If, however, you want to subscribe some type of Entity to a Mailchimp List (like a User, say, or a RedHen Contact), you can now do that lickity-split using Field UI:
 ![field_type.png](/assets/images/blog/field_type.png)
+This handy Mailchimp Signup field will insist on being tied to one of your Mailchimp Lists.
+Once that's done, you can configure instances of this Field like you would any other Mailchimp field.
+It will automatically pull in the available Merge Fields, and let you select which Properties or Fields from the Entity you want to push into these fields!